Faculty Co-Director, Labor and Worklife Program Professor, Economics, Harvard University

 Faculty Director Emeritus, Labor and Worklife Program Professor Emeritus, Harvard Law School

-Paul Weiler is the Henry J. Friendly Professor of Law (Emeritus).
+Paul Weiler (1939-2021) was the Henry J. Friendly Professor of Law (Emeritus).
 He earned a Bachelor and Master of Arts from the University of Toronto in 1960 and 1961 respectively.
 He received his LL.B. from Osgoode Hall Law School in 1964 and his LL.M. from Harvard Law School in 1965.
 Professor Weiler joined the Harvard Law School Faculty in 1993.
-He is a widely published expert in labour law, sports law, and tort.
+He was a widely published expert in labour law, sports law, and tort.